Lucky the Banker mascotLTB

 Why BEach tenant may own different percentages, and upon death their share passes to their estate

-In a tenants in common account, each owner may hold different percentages of the account (e.g., 60/40 or 50/25/25).
-When a tenant dies, their share does NOT pass to the surviving tenants — instead it goes to the deceased's estate or heirs as directed by their will.
-This is a key difference from JTWROS accounts.
-There is no limit on the number of tenants (D), and shares do not need to be equal (A).
+In a tenants-in-common account, each owner may hold different percentages of the account.
+When a tenant dies, that tenant's share does not pass automatically to the surviving tenants; it goes to the deceased tenant's estate or heirs.
+There is no requirement that all shares be equal, and the account is not limited to two owners.

 Turn it into reps